tsuACM/truman_acm_website/_pages/events.markdown

 *Meetings are held every Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-**November 4th: Game Night**

-This relaxed meeting will give everyone a chance to unwind after the Codeathon.
-We will be doing Kahoots and playing games.
-Come enjoy a relaxing evening!

 **November 11th: Resume Workshop**

 At this meeting, we will be discussing how to build effective resumes and cover letters for applying for internships.
 There will be a chance to ask questions about improving your own resumes.